-Spectacular and varied terrain, along with tribal lands, vibrant cities, world-class resorts, renowned golfing and historic Western towns.
-Grand Canyon; Monument Valley; Canyon de Chelly; Petrified Forest & Painted Desert; Lake Mead; Lake Havasu; Lake Powell & Glen Canyon; Hoover Dam; Sedona; Hopilands; Flagstaff; Scottsdale; Tucson; Saguaro National Park; Chiricahua National Monument.
+Arizona offers spectacular and varied terrain, along with tribal lands, vibrant cities, world-class resorts, renowned golfing and historic Western towns.
+Popular locations include the Grand Canyon; Monument Valley; Canyon de Chelly; Petrified Forest & Painted Desert; Lake Mead; Lake Havasu; Lake Powell & Glen Canyon; Hoover Dam; Sedona; Hopilands; Flagstaff; Scottsdale; Tucson; Saguaro National Park and Chiricahua National Monument.

 Arizona is a year-round destination.
 Sunny skies and low humidity prevail 300 days a year across the state.
 The busiest season in the desert areas (southern half of the state) lasts from January through March.
 The peak season in the mountainous regions (in the northern half of the state) are the opposite of the desert areas and are from June through August.